Summit’s Performance Specialists: Here To Help You Up Your Game

 The engaging performance specialists at Summit Orthopedics believe that the right trainer is out there for everyone, and that finding that right connection can help every single person reach the fitness goals he or she wants to achieve.

-Summit performance specialists Heidi Corbett, MS, CSCS and Jeff Cassellius explain their approach to fitness.
+Summit performance specialist Jeff Cassellius explains Summit’s approach to fitness.
 “Our philosophy is that every single person wants to be in better shape, and every person has a trainer out there who is a great match for his or her personality and needs,” says Jeff.
 “We want to identify the trainer who makes you feel comfortable and motivated.”

 All performance specialists have a four-year degree in physical science, which encompasses specialties like kinesiology, exercise physiology, or biomechanics.
 “We partner with physical therapists, but there is a clear distinction between our role and the role of our physical therapists,” says Jeff.
 “We pick up where physical therapists leave off.
 In some cases, where patients have concluded their rehabilitation therapy, they might still want additional strength.
 In those situations, we’d partner with a physical therapist and continue with the patients to take them the rest of the way to their goal safely.
 In other cases, we work with healthy patients who simply want to enhance their health through a program that improves flexibility or strength.”